SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 the *statements* in a ``while`` statement can be executed zero or more times.

-The value of the *condition* must have a type that conforms to the ``LogicValue`` protocol.
+The value of the *condition* must have a type that conforms to the ``BooleanType`` protocol.
 The condition can also be an optional binding declaration, as discussed in :ref:`TheBasics_OptionalBinding`.

 .. langref-grammar